 - 1 zipped hoodie

-- 1 Goretex jacket – I love this Montura model that saved my life in Mykines, Faroe Islands!
+- 1 Goretex jacket – this really saved my life in Mykines, Faroe Islands!

 - Or a ski jacket if I’m heading somewhere cold